DQL¶

 min() |

-But almost all aggregation functions that return a single value can be used, so the full function list is not listed here.
+But almost all aggregation functions that return a single value can be used, so the full list of functions is not listed here.

 Default Rollup¶

-If no Rollup function is explicitly specified, DQL defaults to no Rollup calculation, while PromQL's default Rollup is last, so if you are calculating Prometheus Metrics, be sure to understand this difference and manually specify the Rollup function.
+If no Rollup function is explicitly specified, DQL defaults to not performing Rollup calculation.
+The default Rollup for PromQL is last, so if you are calculating Prometheus Metrics, be sure to understand this difference and manually specify the Rollup function.

 Application Examples¶